-Each column labelled with a capital letter specifies a basis in $\mathcal{M}$, containing variables with a plus sign in this column.
-Also, each column labelled by a Greek letter specifies a pseudocircuit, containing variables with an asterisk in this column.
-For example, Column $A$ in the table above specifies the basis $\left\{ t,M,d\right\} $, contained in the pseudocircuits $\alpha=\left\{ t,M,m,d\right\} $ and $\gamma=\left\{ t,M,d,G\right\} $.
+Each row labelled by a capital letter specifies a matroid basis that contains variables with a plus sign in this row, and each row labelled by a Greek letter specifies a pseudocircuit that contains variables with an asterisk in this row.
+For example, row $A$ in the table above describes the basis $\left\{ t,M,d\right\} $, contained in the pseudocircuits $\alpha=\left\{ t,M,m,d\right\} $ and $\gamma=\left\{ t,M,d,G\right\} $.